What is a Fruit or Vegetable Beer?

 The aroma of these beers should have strong notes of the fruit or vegetable the beer is highlighting.
 Hop notes are usually minimal to nonexistent in fruit beers.

-There usually will be no hop bitterness present in your fruit and vegetable beers.
-In most fruit beers, acidic notes are common.
-This beer style can range from crisp and light to medium bodied.
+There usually will be little or no hop bitterness present in a fruit or vegetable beer.
+In most fruit beers, acidity is common and those flavours tend to be tangy, sour, or sweet.

 Most fruit beers are served in a flute glass or a snifter.
 Vegetable beers are often served in a pilsner glass or a pint glass.
 Try drinking these beers somewhere between 45-50° F (7-10° C) to get the perfect balance of flavours intended by the brewer.

-Want to try some great fruit & vegetable beers?
+Want to try a great fruit or vegetable beer?

 Amber Ale / Dark Ale